matefon/PicoS2-MicroPython/README.md

 All keys are read correctly from the PS/2 keyboard.

-Not working with HID right now: Left and Right GUI/Windows/Meta keys, ISO 105th key (next to left shift).
-This means these keys cannot be used for macro or USB HID input now.
+Not working with HID right now: F13-F24 extended function keys.
+These are great for macro use in apps that support them, as they cannot be accessed from most keyboards.

 **I accept any help and suggestions.**